StefanoChiodino/today-stefano-learned/content/posts/2020-04-22---Asia-after-world-war-two.md

 category: "History"
 tags:
   - "History"
-description: "After the Second World War forecasts were that Asia was going to be a trouble area because it was poorer that Africa and without the same amount of resources.
-Turned out that labour force and education can overcome that."
 ---

 After the Second World War forecasts were that Asia was going to be a trouble area because it was poorer that Africa and without the same amount of resources.
 Turned out that labour force and education can overcome that.